trungkien1503/hotel_app/README.md

 ## How to use

 1. Clone this app to the local environment
-2. Install Ruby and Rails
+2. Install Ruby and Rails as detail in Gemfile
 3. Run `bundle install` to install missing gems
 4. Setup the local environment
   1. Run `rake db:create`